 Of course, not all street eats come from other countries.
 Items like gourmet grass-fed beef burgers, hot dogs made with wine, mushrooms and onions, and hand-cut sweet potato and parsnip fries are also popular.

-Capitalizing on this trend, the town of Santa Rosa, Calif., will be sponsoring a Munch Monday event in 2011 where six or more mobile vendors will converge on a central location to offer a variety of quality street eats at lunch hour.
+Capitalizing on this trend, the town of Santa Rosa, Calif., is sponsoring a Munch Monday event in 2011 where six or more mobile vendors converge on a central location to offer a variety of quality street eats at lunch hour.
 Some chefs serving from mobile venues have been so successful selling their street food that they want to upgrade to brick-and-mortar establishments, like the popular Jon's Street Eats of Oakland, while other restaurant owners are taking their shows on the road.

-Street food is getting attention from top chefs like Susan Feniger (Border Grill, Ciudad, STREET), who judged the Cook-Off Competition at this past summer's L.A.
+Street food is getting attention from chefs like Susan Feniger (Border Grill, Ciudad, STREET), who judged the Cook-Off Competition at this past summer's L.A.
 Street Food Fest, with categories like Best Old School Street Food and Best Nouveau Street Food.